-Chartered by the state of South Carolina in 1983, South Carolina Research Authority, SCRA, is a public, non-profit corporation that fosters and enriches South Carolina’s innovation economy.
+Chartered by the state of South Carolina in 1983, South Carolina Research Authority (SCRA) is a public, non-profit corporation that fuels South Carolina’s innovation economy.

 SCRA brings together the key players in innovation.
-By working in close alignment with academic institutions, entrepreneurs and industry, three key areas of focus have been defined: Life Sciences; Advanced Manufacturing & Materials; and Information Technology.
+By working in close alignment with academic institutions, entrepreneurs and industry, three key areas of focus have been defined: Advanced Manufacturing & Materials; Information Technology; and Life Sciences.

 South Carolina’s history and current successes in the Advanced Manufacturing & Materials industry make this a logical target for innovation.
-Encouraging collaboration with existing manufacturing powerhouses and emerging companies provides an ecosystem for growth.
+Encouraging collaboration between existing manufacturing powerhouses, academia and emerging companies provides an ecosystem for growth.

 Many Information Technology (IT) companies, both large and small, call South Carolina home.
-SCRA is participating in initiatives such as SC Cyber in order to develop and implement statewide strategies for this industry.
+For example, there are now more than 300 IT companies in Charleston.
+SCRA is participating in initiatives to develop and implement statewide strategies for this sector.

 The Life Sciences sector is very diverse and ranges from pharmaceuticals and medical devices, to agribusiness.
 The framework of collaboration among SCRA, trade associations and academic institutions has helped the evolution of innovation in Life Sciences.